Updated on May 3, 5:32 p.m. (GMT+8): Edited images.

 Also, inexplicably, Princess Leia and Slave Leia in her gold bikini, are treated as two separate characters.

-After the massive success of Star Wars Episode 1: The Phantom Menace and its lead character, Jar Jar Binks, Lucasarts released as much Jar Jar merch as it possibly could, which included an “edutainment” PC title that retells the story of the movie for some reason.
+After the massive success of the first prequel trilogy film, The Phantom Menace, and its lead character, Jar Jar Binks, LucasArts released as much Jar Jar merch as it possibly could, which included an “edutainment” PC title that retells the story of the movie for some reason.

-Another Star Wars game that tried to capitalize on the unprecedented popularity of the Gungans from Star Wars Episode 1, The Gungan Frontier tasked players with the job of “introducing organisms to the Naboo moon of Ohma-D’un in an attempt to develop a stable ecosystem capable of supporting Gungan colonization.”
+Another rushed game that tried to capitalize on the unprecedented popularity of the Gungans from Star Wars Episode 1, The Gungan Frontier tasked players with the job of “introducing organisms to the Naboo moon of Ohma-D’un in an attempt to develop a stable ecosystem capable of supporting Gungan colonization.”

 If that tagline doesn’t have you immediately scouring eBay for a used copy of the game, I don’t know what will.

 With gameplay that would later be blatantly ripped off in EA’s 2008 hit, Spore, I just can’t imagine why this game failed to take off.
 Maybe people didn’t like Gungans quite as much as LucasArts thought they did.

 2. Star Wars: Jedi Arena (Atari 2600, 1983)